eberhm/jira_scripts/README.md

 - To change which JQLs are run, edit the `JQLS` array inside `src/generate_executive_report.ts`.

+- npm run github-search-replace
+  - Runs `src/github-search-replace.ts` using `ts-node`.
+  - Searches for a string across all repositories in specified GitHub organizations and creates pull requests with replacements.
+  - Requires GITHUB_TOKEN environment variable.
+  - See [GITHUB_SEARCH_REPLACE.md](GITHUB_SEARCH_REPLACE.md) for detailed documentation.

 ## Reports

 - Generated reports are written to the `reports/` directory as `executive_report-<timestamp>.md`.